 Messaging on the iPhone has always been a tricky area to call, and this device is no exception.
-On the one hand, the range and stability of the options to talk to other people with your fingers have been superb, and iOS 7 takes this even further than before.
+On the one hand, the range and stability of the options to talk to other people with your fingers have been superb, and iOS 7 and 8 take this even further than before.

 The way things look is just so much more complete, and when you're doing something simple like swiping away an email, the new blockier interface gives you so many options in such a small space.

 However, the same screen is getting very cramped for typing these days, though the introduction of keyboard customisation with iOS 8 is very welcome.

 Now you can install a third-party keyboard like Swiftkey and swipe around from letter to letter without lifting your thumb from the screen.
 It's great for one-handed typing and there are plenty more keyboards to choose from in the App Store.